zetavm/zetavm/docs/design.md

-# Design, Goals and Guiding Principles of ZetaVM
+# Design and Guiding Principles of ZetaVM

 ## Goals and Guiding Principles